 London is home to some incredible theatre.
 The capital city is home to more theatres than any other city in the world, which means you can catch a show any day of the week.
-Some of the most popular shows in the West End include Harry Potter and the Cursed Child, Everyone’s talking about Jamie, the Lion King, Wicked and Hamilton.
+Some of the most popular shows in the West End include Harry Potter and the Cursed Child, the Lion King, Wicked and Hamilton.

 Tickets can be bought online or at the venue directly.
 The TKTS London booth in Leicester Square is a good place to go for same day discount tickets and good deals.

 Designed in 1830 to commemorate the British victory against Spanish and French fleets in the Battle of Trafalgar, today Trafalgar Square is one of London’s top attractions and a fun place to visit in London with teens.
 As well as being home to the National Gallery and the National Portrait Gallery, the square is often where rallies, demonstrations and sometimes concerts are held – it’s a hub for events such as Pride.

 Where: Trafalgar Sq, WC2N 5DN.
 Charing Cross is the closest underground station.

 Need to know: If you are in London at Christmas then you’ll see the Christmas tree in Trafalgar Square, an annual gift from the people of Norway to say thank you for Britain’s support during WWII.

 Take a boat down the River Thames to Greenwich for a day exploring this neighbourhood, home to the Cutty Sark ( once the fastest tea clipper in the world), the National Maritime Museum and the Old Royal Naval College.
 It’s also home to Meridian Line, which provides the perfect photo opportunity!